 The summer of 1991 in Bartlesville, Oklahoma was a hot and humid one.
 Nothing unusual about that.
 Oklahoma gets its share of hot, humid summers, but this particular year was different.

 It all started when a young man by the name of Navin Noe hopped over the fence at the back of Tuxedo Trailer Park and made his way into the overgrown wooded area beyond.
-He only intended to retrieve his prized baseball, the one he caught during a local high school football game.
+He only intended to retrieve his prized baseball, the one he caught during a local high school baseball game.

 Unfortunately, the woods were overrun with stray dogs and worse.
 Something was hidden deep in the hollow of a tree, something waiting to be roused.
 Once awakened, it's power threatened the whole city.